videojs/video.js/docs/guides/options.md

 > Type: `boolean`

 When `true`, the Video.js player will have a fluid size.
-In other words, it will scale to fit its container.
+In other words, it will scale to fit its container at the video's intrinsic aspect ratio, or at a specified [`aspectRatio`](#aspectRatio).

 Also, if the `<video>` element has the `"vjs-fluid"`, this option is automatically set to `true`.